 Perhaps you know what these letters mean by heart, perhaps you recognize them from your science class back when you were at school, or maybe you have no idea at all what they stand for.

 Either way, they are relevant in the pharmaceutical industry, as they are a couple of the 24 elements that are listed in the “elemental impurities” guidelines: ICH Q3D and USP <232> & <233>.

 Elemental impurities are traces of metals that can be present in drug products.
 Metals can be added intentionally during the production process to act as a catalyst, but they can also be released due to the production process, which can’t always be avoided.

 If the amount of these traces is too high it could have negative effects such as toxicity and/or lessened effectiveness of the drug, amongst other things.

 To prevent this from happening and to have control over elemental impurities, guidelines with certain limits were set up for 24 different elements.

-The guideline divides the elements in different classesand also provides analytical procedures on how you should measure these impurities.
+The guideline divides the elements into different classes and also provides analytical procedures on how you should measure these impurities.
 The toxicity limits of these elements is defined as maximum PDE (permitted daily exposure), and the different classes the elements are placed in have different ranges of PDE.
-Class number 1 has the elements with the lowest PDE, and thus contains the most dangerous elements.
+Class number 1 has the elements with the lowest PDE and thus contains the most dangerous elements.